Effective on January 21, 2019, Continuing Review will no longer be required for:

 - The investigator has had previous serious non-compliance or a pattern of non-compliance

-In order to close-out studies that are no longer active, all studies (not assigned an annual expiration date) will undergo a post-approval review at the 10 year mark.
+In order to close-out studies that are no longer active, all studies (not assigned an annual expiration date) will undergo an administrative check-in at the 5 year mark.